BodenmillerGroup/steinbock/docs/cli/segmentation.md

 !!! note "Pixel classification-based image segmentation vs end-to-end approaches"
     While [pixel classification](classification.md)-based image segmentation using CellProfiler uses probability images to segment objects, end-to-end workflows such as DeepCell/Mesmer and Cellpose directly operate on images without the need for a preceding pixel classification step.

+!!! note "Large masks containing more than 65535 objects" As stated in [specifications](../file-types.md#object-masks), only 16-bit masks are supported at this moment.
+This may be problematic for large masks containing more than 2^16 - 1 = 65535 Objects.
+In such situations, there is the option to run the steinbock Docker container with `-e STEINBOCK_MASK_DTYPE=uint32`, for example as shown in #132.
+However, please note that this is considered a "hack" and not sufficiently tested at this point (although I do not expect major problems with this).

 ## CellProfiler

 [CellProfiler](https://cellprofiler.org) is an open-source software for measuring and analyzing cell images.
 Here, CellProfiler is used for object detection and region growth-based object segmentation.